Itz-Murali/Prank-Website/README.md

 Thank you for using this prank.
 Have fun & make your friends scream (just a little) 😈
 **Happy Pranking! 🎁**

+## License
+This project is licensed under the MIT License.
+Unauthorized removal of copyright or credit is not allowed.